Stage name: By suggestion

 Gorden Kaye (born Gordon Kaye) had one letter in his first name changed owing to a spelling error by the British Actors' Equity Association; he preferred the mistake over his original name.

+Maribel Guardia (born Maribel Fernandez Garcia) had her last name changed not only because was there an actress of the same first and last names, but also because "Maribel Garcia" had 13 letters; she changed the spelling of her mother's maiden name, adding a "u" and changing the "c" to a "d" in the process.

 Ethnicity

 In the past, a stage name was often used when a performer's real name was considered to denote a specific ethnicity that faced potential discrimination.
 In other cases, actors have reinvented themselves with a more ethnic identity, when that gave them an advantage in playing "ethnic" roles.

-Steven Tyler of Aerosmith changed his name from Stephen Victor Tallarico "for more promotional appeal".
+Steven Tyler of Aerosmith changed his name from Steven Victor Tallarico "for more promotional appeal".

 Historically, Jews in Hollywood were encouraged to anglicize their names to avoid possible discrimination.
-Examples of such name changes are Danny Kaye and Mel Brooks, both of whom were born with the surname Kaminsky, the original two lineups of The Three Stooges (born the Horwitz brothers and Louis Feinburg) and Woody Allen (born Allen Konigsberg).
+Examples of such name changes are Danny Kaye and Mel Brooks, both of whom were born with the surname Kaminsky, the original two lineups of The Three Stooges (born Moses Horwitz, Jerome Horwitz, Samuel Horwitz and Louis Feinberg) and Woody Allen (born Allan Konigsberg).
 Jon Stewart claims that he did not anglicize his name for career reasons, but because of his estranged relationship with his father.
-Israeli-American Natalie Portman, born Natalie Hershlag, changed her name allegedly to protect her privacy.
+Israeli-American Natalie Portman, (born Natalie Hershlag), changed her name allegedly to protect her privacy.
 James Goldman, retired television anchorman, has stated that he chose the name Jim Gardner because of the thought that there were too many people with Jewish last names on staff.

 Ramón Estévez changed his name to Martin Sheen as he felt it affected his job prospects owing to racial discrimination and bias, although he maintains his birth name for legal documents such as his passport; his sons made divergent choices: Carlos Irwin Estévez is now Charlie Sheen, while Emilio Estevez left his name unchanged.
 German-born actor Hans Gudegast adopted the stage name of Eric Braeden.

 Actors Anthony Quinn and Anne Bancroft were advised to anglicize their names because 'Antonio Rodolfo Quinn Oaxaca' and 'Anna Maria Louisa Italiano', respectively, were considered too 'ethnic' for Hollywood and Broadway at the time.
 Eydie Gorme (born Edith Garmezano), Sophia Loren (born Sofia Villani Scicolone), Charles Bronson (born Charles Dennis Buchinsky), and Rita Hayworth (born Margarita Carmen Cansino), are four more well-known examples of this trend.